MURDERGUTS/MURDERGUTS/README.md

 hey... man's.

-wanted github to claim my user. mainly using this for ponytown.
+wanted github to claim my user. mainly using this for ponytown. not gonna put actual work into it i guess </3

 im on the game alot.

-please. homestuckies. dni, ive got pretty bad experiences from yous.
+please. homestuckies. dni, ive got pretty bad experiences from yous, i dont mean any offense!!

 multi-fandom dude